Information About Form 1098-T

 What is a 1098-T form?

-The 1098-T tax form informs the taxpayer if he/she is eligible for the Hope Scholarship Credit in tax year 2009.
-The Hope Scholarship Credit provides a maximum tax credit of $1,800 for tax year 2009 based on the taxpayers modified adjusted gross income (MAGI).
-The amount of the tax credit is gradually reduced if your MAGI is between $50,000 to $60,000 for single taxpayers and $100,000 to $120,000 for taxpayers married filing jointly.
+The 1098-T tax form informs the taxpayer if he/she is eligible for the Hope Scholarship Credit.
+The Hope Scholarship Credit provides tax credits based on the taxpayers modified adjusted gross income (MAGI).
+The amount of the tax credit is gradually reduced if your income falls above a certain threshold.

 Who is eligible for the tax credit?